berenger-eu/tbfmm/README.md

 }
 ```

-## Changing cells
+## Changing the cells

 If someone follows the design with a full template specification of the classes, then changing the type of the cells simply requires to change the corresponding templates.
 Potentially, if the methods of the kernel are not template-based, it might be needed to update them to match the new cell type.

 ## Counting the number of interactions (TbfInteractionCounter)

 It is often very useful to count the number of interactions, and their types.
-To do so, we propose a wrapper kernel that has to be plug between the real kernel and the FMM algorithm.
+To do so, we propose a wrapper kernel that has to be plugged between the real kernel and the FMM algorithm.

 This kernel is fully templatized, and this can work with any kernel.
 It takes as template the type of the original kernel and support the `<<` operator to print the results.
-However, since each thread has its own copy of the kernel, we need to use a trick to merge all the counters together.
+However, since each thread has its own copy of the kernel, we need to use a trick to merge all the counter-kernels together.

 Consider an original source code: